diffpy/diffpy.pdfgui/README.rst

 If you don't use Anaconda or prefer to install from sources, make sure the required software is all in place ::

-   pip install wxpython==4.0.7
-   conda install matplotlib
-   conda install -c conda-forge diffpy.utils conda install -c conda-forge install diffpy.pdffit2
+   conda install -c conda-forge diffpy.utils diffpy.pdffit2 matplotlib wxpython

 Then you are ready to install diffpy.pdfgui from source codes::